ganjirahul-commits/DevOpsClassCodes/README.md

 ![Addressbook Screenshot](addressbook_screenshot.png "Addressbook Screenshot")

-Running the HI THERE example from the command line
+Running the HI THERE example from the command line to 30th september
 -------------------
 ```
 $ mvn jetty:run